wxrdnx/TSJCTF-2022-Challenges/reverse/rabbit_and_the_moon/solution.md

 I'll name the patched program as [`chall_patched`](https://github.com/wxrdnx/TSJCTF-2022-Writeups/tree/main/reverse/rabbit_and_the_moon/code/chall_patched).

-Anyway, we can debug as usual.
+Anyway, we can debug as usual now.
 Type `qemu-aarch64 -g 1234 ./chall_patched` on one terminal, `gdb-multiarch` on another one, enter `target remote localhost:1234`, and start debugging!

 ![](https://i.imgur.com/RIRACVE.png)